orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - This tries for "global coherence" - which just means a self-loop where no change is assumed in surrounding context (obviously inconsistent, but that doesn't matter).
 - This self-loop breaks the recursion because it self-referentially answers the question of: "The only thing you'll ever find here is that same structure you already had, without having to traverse that structure."
 - Here the collapse thing both sides?
+- "it is expensive work to edge towards global coherence." ?
+To ensure consistency in some way

 `.superpose`